pschool-in/curriculum/content/grammar/article/article-wordlist.md

 We need to have this activity at three levels. (class 1, 2 and 3)

+# Pick the Right Article

-# Fill in the correct article
+Drag and drop the correct Article.

-# level-1
+## level-1

 (article-1)